-We know that arriving at the decision to seek care at home isn’t easy.
-We understand that it happens over time, but when you or a loved one think the time may be right, it’s important to know that you have a trusted place to rely on first.
+The decision to seek care at home isn’t easy.
+We understand that it happens over time.
+And we know it's important to have a trusted place to rely on first.

 How Do I know The Time Is Right for Care Management Services?

 - Confused about where to turn for help for a loved one, friend or neighbor Limited or no family support

 - Multiple medical, psychological or cognitive issues Increasing functional limitations

 - Family caregiver is overburdened and uncertain about what kind of care may be needed

 - Family caregivers live far away or are at odds about how to care for a loved one

 Margaret and her CCC Care Manager, Carol.
 Margaret is determined to be as independent as possible.
 She says, “whatever has happened to you, it’s not the end of your life.
 There’s so much to live for.
 Be persistent.”